ArchitektApx/ConvertTo-NTHashMD4/README.md

-# Convert-NTHashMD4
+# ConvertTo-NTHashMD4

 Calculate MD4/NTHash/NTLM Hashes in Powershell based on the work of Larry Song.
 (https://github.com/LarrysGIT/MD4-powershell)

 ## Fixes

-The original can't properly handle UTF16-LE input and strings that result in a message size of more than 55 bytes.
+The original can't properly handle UTF16-LE input and strings that result in a message size of more than 55 bytes since there was an error in padding.
 (Problems started to unfold at 28 characters utf16 and more)

 A string in Powershell uses the String Class of .Net,